-First we have to generate all solutions with x[0] = 0, then all with x[0] = 1 etc.; the solutions with x[0] = 0 have to be generated first those with x[1] = 0 (if any), then those with x[1] = 1 (if any), then those with x[1] = 2 (if any) etc. In other words: the queen of row 0 is placed in column 0 -say: the field in the top left corner- and remains there until all elements of A (and B) with queen 0 in that position have been generated and only then is she moved one filed to the right to the next column.
-For each position of queen 0, queen 1 will walk from left to right in row 1 -skipping the fields that are covered by queen 0-; for each combined position of the first two queens, queen 2 walks along row 2 from left to right, skipping all fields covered by the preceding queens, etc.
+First we have to generate all solutions with x[0] = 0, then all with x[0] = 1 etc.; of the solutions with x[0] = 0 those with x[1] = 0 (if any) have to be generated first, then those with x[1] = 1 (if any), then those with x[1] = 2 (if any) etc. In other words: the queen of row 0 is placed in column 0 -say: the square in the top left corner- and remains there until all elements of A (and B) with queen 0 in that position have been generated, and only then is she moved one square to the right to the next column.
+For each position of queen 0, queen 1 will walk from left to right in row 1 -skipping the squares that are covered by queen 0-; for each combined position of the first two queens, queen 2 walks along row 2 from left to right, skipping all squares covered by the preceding queens, etc.

-But now we have found set B: It is indeed a subset of B1: set B consists of all configurations with one queen in each of the first N rows, such that no two queens can take one another.
+But now we have found set B!
+It is indeed a subset of B1: set B consists of all configurations with one queen in each of the first N rows, such that no two queens can take eachother.

-Having established our choice for the set B, we find purselves immediately faced with the task of generating its elements in alphabetic order.
-We could try to do this via an operator "GENERATE NEXT ELEMENT OF B" with a program of the form repeat GENERATE NEXT ELEMENT DF B;
+Having established our choice for the set B, we find ourselves immediately faced with the task of generating its elements in alphabetical order.
+We could try to do this via an operator "GENERATE NEXT ELEMENT OF B" what would lead to a program of the following structure:

-INITIALIZE EMPTY BOARD;

-if N = 8 do PRINT CONFIGURATION until B exhausted

-but this is not too attractive for the following two reasons.
+INITIALIZE EMPTY BOARD; repeat GENERATE NEXT ELEMENT OF B; if N = 8 do PRINT CONFIGURATION until B EXHAUSTED but this is not attractive for the following two reasons.

-Firstly, we don't have a ready-made criterion to recognize the last element of B when we meet it and in all probability we have to generalize the operator "GENERATE NEXT ELEMENT OF B" in such a way that it will produce the indication "B £XHAUSTED" -for instance in the form of the empty board- when it is applied to the last "true" element of B. Secondly, it is not too obvious how to make the operator "GENERATE NEXT ELEMENT OF B": the number of queens on the board may remain constant, it may increase and it may decrease.
+Firstly, we don't have a ready-made criterion to recognize the last element of B when we meet it, and in all probability we have to generalize the operator "GENERATE NEXT ELEMENT OF B" in such a way that it will produce the indication "B EXHAUSTED" when it is applied to the last "true" element of B. Secondly, it is not too obvious how to make the operator "GENERATE NEXT ELEMENT OF B": the number of queens on the board may remain constant, it may increase and it may decrease.

 So that is not too attractive.
 What can we do about it?
-As long as we regard the sequence of configurations from set B as a single sequence, not subdivided into a succession of subsequences, the corresponding program structure will be a single loop as in the program just sketched.
-If we are looking for an alternative program structure, we must therefore ask ourselves: "How can we group the sequence of configurations from set B into a succession of subsequences?".
+As long as we regard the sequence of configurations from set B as a single sequence, not subdivided into a succession of subsequences, the corresponding program structure will be the single loop as in the program just sketched.
+If we are looking for an alternative program structure, we must therefore ask ourselves: "How can we group the sequences of configurations from set B into a succession of subsequences?".

-Realizing that the sequence of configurations from set B have to be generated in alphabetic order and thinking of the main subdivision in a dictionary -viz. by first letter- the first grouping is obvious: by position of queen 0.
+Realizing that the sequence of configurations from set B has to be generated in alphabetical order, and thinking of the main subdivision in a dictionary -viz. by first letter-, the first grouping is obvious: by position of queen O.

-Generating all elements of set B -for the moment we forget about the printing of the elements that belong to the subset A as well- the presents itself in the first instance as h:= 0;

-repeat SET QUEEN ON FIELD H;

-GENERATE ALL CONFIGURATIONS WITH QUEEN O FIXED;
+Generating all elements of set B -for the moment we forget about the printing of the elements that belong to the subset A as well- then presents itself in the first instance as h:= 0; repeat SET QUEEN ON SQUARE H; GENERATE ALL CONFIGURATIONS WITH QUEEN O FIXED; REMOVE QUEEN; h:= h + 1 until h = 8 , where the operations SET QUEEN and REMOVE QUEEN pertain to row zero, i.e.

-REMOVE QUEEN;

-h:= h + 1

-until h = 8 ,

-where the operations SET QUEEN and REMOVE QUEEN pertain to row zero, i.e. the first free row or the last occupied row respectively.
+the first free row or the last accupied row respectively.